-- 1. Within one month of service of an Application to amend the claims, the defendant shall lodge a Defence to the Application to amend the claims setting out whether he opposes the Application to amend the claims and, if so, why - (a) the proposed amendments are not allowable and - (b) the patent cannot be maintained as requested. - 2.
-Where appropriate in view of the proposed amendments, the Defence to the Application to amend the claims may contain submissions in accordance with Rule 45(d) to (h) and alternative non-infringement submissions. - 3.
-The plaintiff may lodge a Reply to the Defence to the Application to amend the claims within one month and the defendant may within one month lodge a Rejoinder to the Reply.
+1. Within two months of service of an Application to amend the patent, the defendant shall lodge a Defence to the Application to amend the patent setting out whether he opposes the Application to amend the patent and, if so, why:

+(a) the proposed amendments are not allowable; and

+(b) the patent cannot be maintained as requested.

+2. Where appropriate in view of the proposed amendments, the Defence to the Application to amend the patent may contain submissions in accordance with Rule 45(d) to (h) and alternative non-infringement submissions.

+3. The proprietor may lodge a Reply to the Defence to the Application to amend the patent within one month of service of the Defence and the defendant may within one month of the service of the Reply lodge a Rejoinder to the Reply.
 The Rejoinder shall be limited to the matters raised in the Reply.